Martha Hall Kelly, 2016

 Chapter Three is the voice of Dr. Herta Oberheuser, Nazi doctor.
 We all know what Nazi doctors did, and this is the case with Herta.
 Even speaking in the first person, she appears on the inside to be what we see on the outside – a loyal Nazi with scorn for the weak.

-My experience of the three voices as presented in these chapters held true throughout the novel: Caroline is presented awkwardly but with obvious fondness on the author’s part, with real celebrities such as Marilyn Monroe dropped clumsily into her universe.
-Wallis Simpson makes an appearance and Norman Cousins is present for much of the last part of the book.
+My experience of the three voices as presented in these chapters held true throughout the novel: Caroline is presented awkwardly but with obvious fondness on the author’s part, with real celebrities such as Marilyn Monroe and Norman Cousins dropped clumsily into her universe.
 This apparent name-dropping was odd and very noticeable; the author’s presence is felt so strongly I wanted to look for her fingerprints in the margins.

 Kasia’s words I read without any sense of intrusion by the author.
 Her characterization and her narrative are natural and believable.
 Interestingly, Kasia addresses the reader directly in the opening sentence of Chapter Eight (“what you must understand . . .”).
 I am curious about this choice; it happens nowhere else in the novel.